Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 "Licensee" refers to the individual or organization obtaining rights under this License.

+"Authorized Users" means employees and individual contractors of Licensee who are permitted by Licensee to use the Software on Licensee's behalf, up to any seat limits specified in the Ordering Documents.

+"Ordering Documents" means one or more Order Forms or Statements of Work executed by the parties that specify fees, term length, payment schedule, seat limits, and other commercial terms.

 "Commercial Use" means any use of the Software by a business, organization, institution, or individual that:
   (a) generates revenue directly or indirectly,
   (b) contributes to a commercial product or service,